broadwayinc/skapi-documentation/user-account/disable-recover-account.md

 ## Recovering a Disabled Account

-Disabled accounts can be reactivated **within 3 months** using the [`recoverAccount()`](/api-reference/user/README.md#recoveraccount) method.
+Disabled accounts can be reactivated **within 90 days** using the [`recoverAccount()`](/api-reference/user/README.md#recoveraccount) method.
 This method allows users to reactivate their disabled accounts under the following conditions:

 - The account email must be verified.
 - The [`recoverAccount()`](/api-reference/user/README.md#recoveraccount) method must be called from the `catch` block of a failed [`login()`](/api-reference/authentication/README.md#login) attempt using the disabled account.